End-to-End Flow

 The Demo Scenario

 The MVP demonstrates a complete AP2 → REAPP → x402 → Stellar flow using a research data scenario.
-The scenario was chosen deliberately: it exercises every component of the stack simultaneously — mandate issuance, scope validation, Soroban enforcement, x402 settlement, fee sponsorship, multi-merchant composability, and audit trail — in a single coherent user story grant reviewers can follow.
+The scenario was chosen deliberately: it exercises every component of the stack simultaneously — mandate issuance, scope validation, Soroban enforcement, x402 settlement, fee sponsorship, multi-merchant composability, and audit trail — in a single coherent end-to-end scenario.

 Three distinct phases.
 The user touches the system exactly once.
 Everything after is fully autonomous.